-The Trust will issue Shares on an ongoing basis, but only in one or more Baskets.
-The creation and redemption of a Basket requires the delivery to the Trust, or the distribution by the Trust, of the cash value of the amount of LTC represented by each Basket being created or redeemed, which is calculated pursuant to the same procedures used to calculate the Trust's NAV (the "Basket Amount").
-The amount of bitcoin the Trust, by the number of Shares outstanding at such time (the quotient so obtained represented by each Basket is determined by dividing the number of LTC owned by the Trust at 4:00 p.m.
-ET, on the trade date of a creation or redemption order, as adjusted for the number of whole and fractional LTC constituting accrued but unpaid fees and expenses of the Trust, by the number of Shares outstanding at such time and multiplying such quotient by 10,000.
-The Basket Amount multiplied by the number of Baskets being created or redeemed is the "Total Basket Amount."
+The Trust creates and redeems Shares from time to time, but only in one or more Baskets.
+Baskets are only made in exchange for delivery to the Trust or the distribution by the Trust of the amount of cash represented by the Baskets being created or redeemed (the "Basket Deposit").
+The amount of cash required in a Basket Deposit (the "Basket Cash Deposit") is based on the quantity or value of the quantity, as applicable, of LTC and cash attributable to each Share of the Trust (net of accrued but unpaid fees and expenses of the Trust) being created or redeemed determined as of 4:00 p.m.
+ET on the day the order to create or redeem Baskets is properly received.

+Baskets will only made in exchange for delivery to the Trust or the distribution by the Trust of the amount of cash represented by the Shares being created or redeemed, the amount of which is based on the value of the LTC attributable to each Share of the Trust (net of accrued but unpaid fees and expenses of the Trust) being created or redeemed determined as of 4:00 p.m.
+ET on the day the order to create or redeem Baskets is properly received.
+The Trust will engage in LTC transactions for converting cash into LTC (in association with purchase orders) and LTC into cash (in association with redemption orders).

 The only persons that may place orders to create or redeem Baskets are authorized participants ("Authorized Participants").
+Authorized Participants must be (1) registered broker-dealers or other securities market participants, such as banks or other financial institutions, that are not required to register as broker-dealers to engage in securities transactions, and (2) Depository Trust Company participants.
+To become an Authorized Participant, a person must enter into an authorized participant agreement, which provides the procedures for the creation and redemption of Shares and for the delivery of the cash required for such creation and redemptions.

-Each Authorized Participant must (i) be a registered broker-dealer or similar exempt financial institution and (ii) enter into a participant agreement with the Sponsor, the Administrator, and the Trust's marketing agent.
-Authorized Participants may act for their own accounts or as agents for broker-dealers, custodians and other securities market participants that wish to create or redeem Baskets.
+Authorized Participants may act for their own accounts or as agents for brokerdealers, custodians and other securities market participants that wish to create or redeem Baskets.
 Shareholders who are not Authorized Participants will only be able to redeem their Shares through an Authorized Participant.
 The Authorized Participants will deliver only cash to create Shares and will receive only cash when redeeming Shares.
 Further, Authorized Participants will not directly or indirectly purchase, hold, deliver, or receive LTC as part of the creation or redemption process or otherwise direct the trust or a third party with respect to purchasing, holding, delivering, or receiving LTC as part of the creation or redemption process.
-The Sponsor will maintain ownership and control of the LTC in a manner consistent with good delivery requirements for spot commodity transactions.